N=2 superconformal nets

 The extension of the net $\A_c$ to $S^1$, whose existence is guaranteed by the following theorem, will be denoted again by $\A_c$ and called the {\it $N=2$ super-Virasoro net} with central charge $c$.

 \begin{theorem} The family $(\A_c(I))_{I\in\I_\R}$ extends to a graded-local conformal net $\A_c=(\A_c(I))_{I\in\I}$ over $\S$.

 \end{theorem}

-\begin{proof} The proof goes in complete analogy to the one of \cite[Thm.33]{CKL} for the $N=1$ super-Virasoro nets.
-Here, for the convenience of the reader, we only recall the main points and discuss some of the adaptations which are needed in the $N=2$ case.
-First of all graded locality is consequence of the fact that
+\begin{proof} The proof goes in complete analogy to the one of \cite[Thm.
+33]{CKL} for the $N=1$ super-Virasoro nets.
+Here, for the reader's convenience, we only recall the main points and discuss some of the adaptations which are needed in the $N=2$ case.
+First of all, graded locality is consequence of the fact that

 for $X$ and $Y$ any of the fields $L,G^i,J$ and of the energy bounds \eqref{eq:LEB1} together with the adaptation of the arguments in \cite[Sect.
-2]{BSM} based on \cite[Thm.3.2]{Driessler}.
+2]{BSM} based on \cite[Thm.
+3.2]{Driessler}.
 Concerning covariance, we first define a projective unitary representation of $\Diff^{(\infty)}$ (in fact of $\Diff^{(2)}$) by integrating the projective representation of the corresponding Lie algebra of smooth vector fields on $\S$ associated to the representation of the Virasoro algebra on $\H_\pi$ defined by the operators $L_n$, $n\in \Z$, see \cite{Tol} and \cite{GW2}.
 Then we have to show that all $J,G^i,L$ transform covariantly with respect to the restriction of that representation to $\PSI$.
-In fact, going through all the steps in the proof of \cite[Thm.33]{CKL}, we just have to notice that (in the notation used there)
+In fact, going through all the steps in the proof of \cite[Thm.
+33]{CKL}, we just have to notice that (in the notation used there)

 where $\psi_0\in\Cci(L_0)$, $f_1,f_2\in\Cci(\S,\R)$,

 and $\exp{(tf_1)}$ is the one-parameter group of diffeomorphisms generated by the vector field $f_1 \frac{\rmd}{\rmd \theta}$.
 Once this is done, we show cyclicity of the vacuum vector $\Omega$ for the net, and finally extension of $\PSL$ to diffeomorphism covariance, literally as in \cite[Thm.33]{CKL}. \end{proof}